-For more information on deployment modes, see Choosing Your Deployment Mode.

-Deploy in Proxy mode, preferably as a Two-Arm Proxy

-Two-Arm Proxy is the industry accepted best practice and is inherently more secure than bridge mode deployments.
-Proxy mode deployments give administrators the ability to protect against critical attacks like session spoofing, etc. The key capabilities of Barracuda Web Application Firewall Proxy deployments that are not available in Bridge Mode architectures include:

-Real Server Load Balancing

-Connection Pooling

-Content Rules

-Caching

-Compression

 Cluster for High Availability (HA) and redundancy

 Due to the 24/7 nature of web traffic, it is important that any deployments in line with the data path have added redundancy.
 The Barracuda Web Application Firewalls configured in HA clusters will automatically synchronize security and network configurations between the clusters to provide seamless failover in response to disruptions.
+This is achieved by creating an autoscaling group of WAF clusters.
+IF you are using the BYOL template you will need licenses for the max number of instances you anticipate on scaling to.
 For more information on clustering, see High Availability.

 Security